ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 In your browser, you may see a warning and need to click a link to proceed to the requested page.
 This is common when using self-signed certificates.

-### Step 6) Idiomatic Go development (container free go api)
+### Step 6) Idiomatic Go development (container free Go API)

 Another option is to only containerize the client and database.
-This approach allows you to work with the go api in an idiomatic fashion, with command line flags to configure the api and without live reloading on code changes.
+This approach allows you to work with the Go API in an idiomatic fashion, with command line flags to configure the API and without live reloading on code changes.

 ```
 export API_DB_DISABLE_TLS=true